KarchinLab/2020plus/doc/tutorial.rst

 20/20+ classifier based on pan-cancer data is used to make predictions.
 The first step is to download the `pre-trained 20/20+ <http://karchinlab.org/data/2020+/2020plus.Rdata>`_.
 Associated data should be collected like for the pan-cancer :ref:`prep-data-ref` section.
 Instead of using the **predict** command, the **snakemake -s Snakefile pretrained_predict** command should be used.
 In the below example command, we use the command for a local machine, but as like in the previous example, it can be adopted to run on a cluster.

+.. note:: Care should be taken if you intend to predict on samples which were
+          used for training the 20/20+ random forest (e.g. predicting on TCGA data).
+          This could result in over-fitting, and may require training a 20/20+ random forest yourself (see :ref:`train-ref`) without the overlapping samples.

 .. code-block:: bash

    $ snakemake -s Snakefile pretrained_predict -p --cores 1 \
         --config mutations="data/my_cancer_specific_mutations.txt" output_dir="output" trained_classifier="data/2020plus.Rdata"

 The difference with the previous pan-cancer command is that the mutations ("data/my_cancer_specific_mutations.txt") are from a single cancer type, and the pre-trained classifier is specified with the **trained_classifier** option.
 In this case the pre-trained 20/20+ classifier was assumed to be placed into the data directory.

+.. _train-ref:

 Train a 20/20+ classifier
 +++++++++++++++++++++++++